TERMS & CONDITIONS

 At the outset we need to have evidence of your identity, such as sight of a passport or a driving licence that includes a photograph, and of your current address, such as a utility bill.
+We may ask you to complete these checks via Thirdfort, a secure app-based solution that allows clients to remotely verify their identity.
 As the transaction progresses, there may well be more information, which we have to request from you from time to time.

 If we know or suspect that you may have been involved in a criminal offence, we may be under a duty to report the matter without telling you that we have done so.
 Compliance with this law may delay the work we do for you.
 We might ourselves be committing a serious criminal offence if we fail to do so.
 Indeed, in those circumstances, we might well have to decline to act for you further.
 The work for which we bill you would include steps to be taken in connection with these obligations.
 As a result of the new legislation we now have a policy not to accept more than £1000 in cash from anyone.

 In relation to property transactions, we will send you a bill for our charges and expenses, payment of which is due upon completion.
 If sufficient funds are available on completion, and we have sent you a bill, we will usually deduct our charges from the funds.

 In relation to the administration of estates, we will usually send you a bill on account for our charges and expenses on a periodic basis, normally every three months during the administration of the estate.
 We will also send you a final bill for our charges and expenses when the administration of the estate is completed.
 If we hold sufficient funds on your behalf, then providing you have informed us of your approval of the bill, we will usually deduct our charges from these funds.